gavindewhirst/taxidispatchdocs/README.md

 NOTE : For a full understanding of what a Response will do to booking status, please see [Booking Status Changes][4].
 Full documentation for accepting changes can be found [here][3].

-<a name="driver_assign"></a>

 ## __Assignment of Driver__

-The driver assignment will take driver details (first_name, last_name, telephone_number) and associate these against the booking, to enable best tracking during the pickup experience.
+The driver assignment will take driver details (first_name, last_name, telephone_number) and associate these against the booking.
 Customer contact details are available in the /booking responses.

 Drivers need not be registered beforehand and can be assigned freely if you are using your own driver app.
 If you intend to use the Booking.com Driver app, you should include the driverID property.
 Registering a driver on the /v1/drivers endpoints will send an activation link to the phone and enroll driver app use.
 See Driver Management.